 There's not much else to say about this recipe, except that if you need a new party trick, brown sugar-glazed bacon is it.
 Whether you are serving a casual brunch or just serving cocktails, it is guaranteed to WOW.
 As for me, I'm not really feeling like sharing, so I'm going to take my stash and hide.
 Now go away ...

 Preheat oven to 425°F. Arrange the bacon slices on a large sheet pan.

 In a small saucepan, heat the brown sugar, mustard, and Worcestershire sauce over medium-low heat until a thick glaze forms.
 Reduce heat to low and keep warm.

-Cook the bacon for 15 - 20 minutes, until beginning to turn golden but not completely cooked through.
+Cook the bacon for 15 to 20 minutes, until beginning to turn golden but not completely cooked through.
 Remove from the oven and pour off the excess fat into a separate bowl.

 Brush each slice with a generous amount of the brown sugar mixture.
-Return bacon to the oven and cook for an additional 5-7 minutes, until bacon is golden and crisp.
-(Watch carefully, it can burn very quickly.)
+Return bacon to the oven and cook for an additional 5 to 7 minutes, until bacon is golden and crisp.
+(Watch carefully; it can burn very quickly.)

-- This recipe must be made using thick-cut bacon (I prefer Applewood-smoked); thin bacon will burn too quickly before the brown sugar gets a chance to caramelize.
+This recipe must be made using thick-cut bacon (I prefer applewood-smoked); if you use thin bacon, it will burn too quickly before the brown sugar gets a chance to caramelize.

 Related: Recipe: Crunchy Pecan Waffles

 (Images: Nealey Dozier)